Ensemble deep learning: A review: Introduction

 \section{Introduction}

-Classification problem is defined as the categorization of the new observations based on the hypothesis $H$ learned from the set of training data.
-The hypothesis $H$ represents a mapping of input data features to the appropriate target labels/classes.
-The main objective, while learning the hypothesis $H$, is that it should approximate the true unknown function as close as possible to reduce the generalization error.
+Deep learning architectures have been successfully employed across a wide range of applications from image/video classification to the health care.
+The success of these models is attributed to the better feature representation via multi layer processing architectures.
+The deep learning models have been mainly used for classification, regression and clustering problems.
+Classification problem is defined as the categorization of the new observations based on the hypothesis $h$ learned from the set of training data.
+The hypothesis $h$ represents a mapping of input data features to the appropriate target labels/classes.
+The main objective, while learning the hypothesis $h$, is that it should approximate the true unknown function as close as possible to reduce the generalization error.
 There exist several applications of these classification algorithms ranging from medical diagnosis to remote sensing.
+Mathematically,

+where $x$ is the input feature vector, $O_c$ is the category of the sample $x$, $\theta_c$ is the set of learning parameters of the hypothesis $h$ and $\mathbb{Z}$ is the set of class labels.